bot13956/predictive_model_MoWS2_alloy/README.md

 bands_plot.in: re-arranges band structure data in a format that projects two-dimensional band structure into a one-dimensional plot along high symmetry lines in the Brilluoin zone.

 batch_script.pbs: batch script for batch scheduling and allocating of computer resources.

+output.pdf: shows the structure of the MoWS2 alloy and useful outputs such as band structure plots and energy band gap.